Oatmeal Pancake Mix

 Instructions

-- With mixer on slow speed (or gently by hand), drizzle the oil into the bowl slowly while the mixer is running.
+- With mixer on low speed, drizzle the oil into the bowl slowly while the mixer is running.
+(Alternately, you can gently stir the oil in by hand.)
+The pancake mix should start to form small crumbles.
+Stop mixing at this point.

 - Heat a griddle and drop the batter onto it.
 When edges start to look dry, give them a flip!
 Cook until desired consistency.